-- about 95% of the population will contract the virus at some point (still true),
+- About 95% of the population will contract the Epstein-Barr virus at some point (still true),

 In some cases, it will stay dormant forever after the acute mono phase.
 But in some people, like me and possibly you, the virus can cause issues throughout life.
 Again, you can read more about my low thyroid issues and EBV reactivation discovery on the first post in this series.
 But today I want to focus on testing.

-I first read the book The Medical Medium in 2016, and it peaked my curiosity as to why I’d been dealing with low thyroid issues since I was 18 (again, read more about that here.)
-I was intrigued enough to ask for an EBV test from my naturopath, but didn’t know what to specifically ask for so just got the test that she chose from her list of options.
+I was intrigued enough to ask for an EBV test from my naturopath but didn’t know what to specifically ask for so just got the test that she chose from her list of options.
 It was still a good test, as it indicated a “recent primary infection,” which was enough to understand that my immune system was still trying to fight the virus even though my acute mono phase had ended over 15 years before.